eclipse-sumo/sumo/docs/web/docs/Developer/Tests.md

 instructions](https://texttest.sourceforge.net/index.php?page=documentation_trunk&n=install_texttest)
 and the additional info there.

-For MacOS the following command should install all dependencies:
+For macOS the following command should install all dependencies:

 `brew install python py3cairo pygobject3 gtk+3 adwaita-icon-theme`